-On the Internet, software of unscrupulous programmers is often found.
-Many are faced with the fact that after installing some kind of program, home pages and even settings change in browsers.
+Software from unscrupulous programmers is often found on the Internet.
+Many people have encountered the fact that after installing some program, home pages and even settings change in browsers.

-Many users, due to ignorance, are not aware of these changes or do not see anything dangerous in this.
-But I assure you that there is nothing good in the changes that are made on the computer without the knowledge of the user.
+Many users, due to ignorance, are not aware of these changes or do not see anything dangerous in them.
+But I assure you that there is nothing good about changes that are made on a computer without the user’s knowledge.
 Therefore, in this article I will tell you about a program that deals with browser protection from such clever programs.

-In one of the previous articles, I wrote that even the simplest way should not be neglected in protecting your computer.
-Then I wrote about using the utility Uncheky.
-Today we will talk about a program that provides browser protection installed on your computer.
+In one of the previous articles, I wrote that even the simplest method should not be neglected when protecting your computer.
+Then I wrote about using the utility Unchecky.
+Today we’ll talk about a program that provides browser protection installed on your computer.
 The program is called Browser Manager.
 It was written by Yandex programmers.

 You can download Browser Manager from this link.

-The task of the Browser Manager is to protection of browser settings from unauthorized changes.
-In other words, no one can change browser settings without your knowledge.
+The Browser Manager's job is to protecting browser settings from unauthorized changes.
+In other words, no one can change your browser settings without your knowledge.
 At the same time, the program itself remains neutral and does not impose its settings.
-Yandex has already touched on the topic of browser protection before.
+Yandex has already touched on the topic of browser protection earlier.
 Some of you, my readers, probably remember their program, which was called Yandex.Defender.
 Yandex.Defender protected the browser on which Yandex elements (Yandex bar) were installed.
-BUT Browser Manager is not limited only to the protection of browsers on which Yandex "criminal" elements are installed.
-Here is what, according to the developers from Yandex, their brainchild can do:
+A Browser Manager is not limited only to protecting browsers on which Yandex “criminal” elements are installed.
+Here's what the Yandex developers say their brainchild can do:

-As you can see the program is very useful and simple.
-Installing the program is standard and very simple, so I will not dwell on it.
-After installing the program, a white circle with a dark checkmark inside will appear in the tray.
+As you can see, the program is very useful and simple.
+Installing the program is standard and very simple, so I won’t dwell on it.
+After installing the program, a white circle with a dark tick inside will appear in the tray.

-Here I recommend that you enable all options and check all the boxes.
-So the protection of your browser will be carried out by the program more efficiently.
-In the same window there is a link "Search and homepage settings".
-By clicking on it, a window will open that displays information about browsers, about the search engines they use, about home pages and about the default browser.
+Here I recommend enabling all options and checking all the boxes.
+This way the program will protect your browser more effectively.
+In the same window there is a link “Setting up search and home page”.
+Clicking on it will open a window that displays information about browsers, the search engines they use, home pages and the default browser.

-By the way, in this window, it is very convenient to set the home page of each browser in the system.
+By the way, in this window it is very convenient to set the home page for each browser in the system.

-Browser Manager along with Uncheky provide good protection against the factor " novice user", when the user himself, due to meager knowledge in the field of computers and the Internet, opens all the doors for malware to enter the system.
+Browser Manager along with Unchecky provide good protection against the factor " newbie user", when the user himself, due to his poor knowledge in the field of computers and the Internet, opens all the doors for the penetration of malware into the system.

-For me, these two programs have become indispensable software on the computers of my relatives, friends and clients.
-I am sure you will also benefit from it.
-I wrap up on this and hope that now browser protection on your computer will be impenetrable.
+For me, these two programs have become mandatory software on the computers of my relatives, friends and clients.
+I am sure it will also bring you only benefit.
+I'll wrap it up here and hope that now browser protection on your computer will be impenetrable.

 Translation: Alexander Ryabov